 Sarah Vilms directs federal strategy for major US entities, develops comprehensive strategic plans to impact legislation and regulation, and advises clients in augmenting their national profiles.
-Sarah brings more than 25 years of experience in energy, environment, natural resources and related policy fields.
-Specializing within the firm’s Energy & Environment Policy Practice Group, Sarah addresses issues on behalf of clients concerning conventional and renewable energy, power storage, net-metering, climate change, greenhouse gas emissions, clean energy and natural infrastructure, ground-level ozone, water-use, permitting and federal lands issues.
+Sarah brings 30 years of experience in energy, environment, natural resources and related policy fields.
+Specializing within the Energy & Environment Policy Practice Group, Sarah addresses issues on behalf of clients concerning conventional and renewable energy generation, grid-scale energy storage, energy infrastructure, distributed generation, methane and greenhouse gas emissions, natural infrastructure, ground-level ozone, permitting and federal lands issues.

-Prior to joining the firm, Sarah gained experience in the US House of Representatives, US Senate and working with the Chairman of the Environment Committee for the New South Wales Parliament House in Sydney, Australia.
-In addition, Sarah previously provided advice for a range of hospital, health care and health system issues for the Health Care Advisory Board in Washington DC.
+Prior to joining the firm, Sarah gained experience in the US House of Representatives, the US Senate and working with the Chairman of the Environment Committee for the New South Wales Parliament House in Sydney, Australia.

 Sarah’s understanding of the Legislative and Executive branches’ decision making processes combined with the objectives of the private and public sectors has enabled her to develop and execute strategies to advance the economic accomplishments of her clients.